Harendra1993/React.Net-Core/README.md

-# ASP.NET Core & Vue.js Starter Application using MySql
+# AASP.NET Core and React using MySql Databae

 ASP.NET Core and React using MySql Databae - with Webpack (with HMR), Web API, Entity Framework and Auto Mapper using Repository Pattern and Unit of Work.